Quantitative theory of magnetic interactions in solids: Introduction

 We end this subsection with a comment on the coupling of magnetism and biology.
 The coupling of magnetism and living matter were discussed over the many centuries that magnetic phenomena were known.
 For instance, Bartholomew the Englishman (13$^{th}$ century) advocated its medicinal powers~\cite{verschuur1996hidden}, and the ideas of Franz Anton Mesmer (late 18$^{th}$ and early 19$^{th}$ century) around ``animal magnetism'' have escaped few.
-Although the ideas of Mesmer are now regarded as nonsense, the influence of magnetic fields on biological matter is well established, e.g. as demonstrated by levitating animals or fruit when subjected to strong magnetic fields~\cite{footnote2}.
+Although the ideas of Mesmer are now regarded as nonsense, the influence of magnetic fields on biological matter is well established, e.g. as demonstrated by levitating animals or fruit when subjected to strong magnetic fields\footnote{As can be seen here: https://www.youtube.com/watch?v=A1vyB-O5i6E.}.
 It is also established that birds use nano-particles of magnetite (Fe$_3$O$_4$) to navigate in the Earths magnetic field~\cite{wiltschko2006bird}.
-In addition, it is well established that magnetic materials, again in the form of magnetite, can be produced by bacteria, e.g. magnetotactic bacteria, and the bacterium GS-15 is known to produce magnetite~\cite{snowball2002bacterial}.
+In addition, it is well known that magnetic materials, again in the form of magnetite, can be produced by bacteria, e.g. magnetotactic bacteria, and the bacterium GS-15 is known to produce magnetite~\cite{snowball2002bacterial}.
 It has even been speculated that this is one reason for large amounts of fine-grained magnetite found in ancient sediments.
 Single-domain magnetite produced in this way could then reveal the magnetic recording of the ancient geomagnetic field.